 - Hermione seemed to be feeling some effects from drinking butterbeer in the Three Broomsticks.

-- No Ontological Inertia: In a brilliant bit of Adaptation Expansion, the movie uses this to discuss Slughorn's relationship with Lily Potter.Slughorn: I once had a fish...
+- No Ontological Inertia: In a brilliant bit of Adaptation Expansion, the movie uses such a detail to make Professor Slughorn's 'proud teacher' relationship with the late Lily Potter into a warm emotional moment for the calculating old glutton.Slughorn: I once had a fish...
 Francis.
 He was very dear to me.
 One afternoon, I came downstairs and... it vanished.
 Poof.

 Slughorn: It was a student who gave me Francis.
 One day I came down to my office, and there was a bowl with only a few inches of clear water in it.
 And there was a flower petal floating on the water.
 Before my eyes it started to sink, and just before it hit the bottom, it transformed into a wee fish.
 It was a beautiful piece of magic, wondrous to behold.
 The flower petal was from a lily.
 The day Francis disappeared was the day your mother... (starts crying)